 The ownership of Banca Commerciale Italiana and Credito Italiano (which remained both in operation till few years ago) later gradually shifted in Italian hands.
-For instance, in 1907 a director of Banca Commerciale Italiana wrote to a German colleague that, on a total of 210,000 shares, about 190,000 are held by Italians, therefore implying that a process of "naturalization" was substantially completed so Credito Italiano (as well as for other important banks not mentioned in this work) by the wave of bids and takeovers which took place in the first decades of the twentieth century.
+For instance, in 1907 a director of Banca Commerciale Italiana wrote to a German colleague that, on a total of 210,000 shares, about 190,000 are held by Italians, therefore implying that a process of "naturalization" was substantially completed83.
+Later, the same process was also completed for Credito Italiano (as well as for other important banks not mentioned in this work) by the wave of bids and takeovers which took place in the first decades of the twentieth century.